neos/neos-development-collection/TYPO3.Neos/Documentation/IntegratorGuide/InsideTypoScript.rst

 	# the following two lines are equivalent now
 	video = Acme.Demo:YouTube
 	video = Foo:YouTube

+.. warning:: These declarations are not scoped to the file they are in.

 Setting Properties On a TypoScript Object
 =========================================